Therapy Type: Small Molecule (timeline)

 Saracatinib is an inhibitor of the Src/abl family of kinases.
 It was originally developed by AstraZeneca for various types of cancer, but discontinued in Phase 2 for lack of efficacy.
 The Discovering New Therapeutic Uses program at the National Center for Advancing Translational Sciences (NCATS) funded a grant to Stephen Strittmatter and colleagues at Yale University to explore the clinical use of saracatinib for Alzheimer's through Phase 2a.
 Through its Open Innovation Initiative, AstraZeneca agreed to supply the drug and matching placebo for clinical trials in Alzheimer's disease (see NIH Director's blog).

-Preclinical treatment studies reported that AZD0530 blocked Fyn in brain slices, rescued synaptic depletion and spatial memory deficits in APP/PS1 mice, and the the treatment effect persisted after drug washout (Kaufman et al., 2015, Smith et al., 2018).
+Preclinical treatment studies reported that AZD0530 blocked Fyn in brain slices, rescued synaptic depletion and spatial memory deficits in APP/PS1 mice, and that the treatment effect persisted after drug washout (Kaufman et al., 2015, Smith et al., 2018).
 In the same mouse line, AZD0530 was reported to boost hippocampal synaptic density, as measured with a PET ligand that binds synaptic vesicle glycoprotein 2A (Toyonaga et al., 2019).
 AZD0530 inhibited tau hyperphosphorylation and oligomerization in cell-based assays (Yadikar et al., 2020).
 In animal models of tauopathy, it reduced accumulation of hippocampal p-tau and glial activation, promoted recovery of synaptic markers, and prevented memory and learning deficits (Tang et al., 2020).

 In July 2013, a Phase 1b multiple-ascending-dose study at Yale began evaluating a one-month course of 50 to 125 mg AZD0530 taken once daily by 24 people with mild to moderate Alzheimer's disease.
 One primary goal was to confirm the safety of a one-month course of saracatinib, as previously found in oncology trials; the other was to quantify how well the drug penetrated the blood-brain barrier.
 In April 2015, the drug was reported to have been "reasonably safe and well-tolerated" in this study, although one case of congestive heart failure and pneumonia on the highest dose was considered possibly related to saracatinib.
 The ratio of plasma to CSF drug levels was reported to be 0.4 and dose-dependent, indicating brain penetration.
 The 100mg and 125mg doses achieved CSF levels corresponding to brain levels that rescued memory deficits in transgenic AD mouse models (Kaufman et al., 2015).
 This four-week treatment regimen did not affect secondary outcome measures of cognition or behavioral function, activities of daily living, or brain activity as measured by FDG-PET (Nygaard et al., 2015).